mwong126/DE-CardShufflerProject/README.md

 ## **Wiring:**

 For the wiring, dupont connecters were used to easily connect the RaspberryPi to the motor drivers and the power supply to the motors.
+I connected triplets of GPIO pins from the Raspberry Pi to the motor driver and used the 5V Rpi supply and an external 12 v power supply to provide the power to the motor driver and motors.

 ## **User Guide:**